xyxj1024/xyxj1024.github.io/_posts/2022-08-15-payment-systems.md

 ## References

 [^1]: Committee on Payment and Settlement Systems and International Organization of Securities Commissions, *Principles for Financial Market Infrastructure*, BIS/[CPMI](https://www.bis.org/cpmi/about/overview.htm), April 2012.
-In 2014, CPSS changed name to Committee on Payments and Market Infrastructure (CPMI).
+Note: In 2014, CPSS changed name to Committee on Payments and Market Infrastructure (CPMI).

 [^2]: Committee on Payments and Market Infrastructures, *A glossary of terms used in payments and settlement systems*, BIS/CPMI, updated October 17, 2016.
 Available at: [https://www.bis.org/cpmi/publ/d00b.htm](https://www.bis.org/cpmi/publ/d00b.htm).